alertbox/try-bun/README.md

 Start a dev container and get to developing a [variety of JavaScript-based (or TypeScript) web apps and services][bun-guides].

+> [!Note]
+>
-> Originally, this dev container was created to have an isolated development environment to install the pre-release versions on Windows.
+> Originally, this dev container was created to have an isolated development environment to install the pre-release versions on WSL.
 See [Known Issues](#known-issues) to learn more.

 [bun-guides]: https://bun.sh/guides